ucrbioinfo/DeepHistone/README.md

 ```

+**Parameters:**

-where  <Weight File for Histone PTM for the Cell line > can be any one of the files located in the directory of weights/Seq.
-A sample <6-mer count file> file is shown
+**Weight File for Histone PTM for the Cell line** can be any one of the files located in the directory of weights/Seq.

+**6-mer count file**  each row contains a vector of length 2080 6mer count.
+A sample  file is shown in the 'SampleData' Directory.

-in the 'SampleData' Directory.  <output file> refers to the directory of the output file where predicted histone ptm will be stored.
+**output file** refers to the directory of the output file where predicted histone ptm will be stored.

+**Return**
+Predicted histone ptm of DeepHistone in **output file**

 For example:
-try:

 ```
 $python test_seq.py weights/Seq/HistoneMark_H3K4me3_Seq_ncl_H1.hdf5 SampleData/kmer_count.csv output.txt